Marty-Schaub/arcade/README.md

 * [Acknowledgements](#acknowledgements)

 ## Description
 This classic arcade game project was part of the FEND Grow with Google Scholarship program.
-It as simple arcade game that requires the user move the player using up and down arrows to the pavement to the river without colliding with the moving bugs.
+It is a simple arcade game that requires the user move the player (using the up, down, left and right arrows) across the pavement to the water without colliding with the moving bugs.

 ## Prerequisites
 The code for this project is written in html, css and javascript.
 It requires a browser that supports ES6 and allows the player's browser to run scripts.
 It also requires a text/code editor to modify the html, css and javascript files.